AlessioBonaguro/dncs-lab/README.md

 echo "Router-1 -> Route add..\n"
 ```
 In the first code, which are invok only the first time, I install vlan packet, necessary to virtual split enp0s8 in two virtual interface, I enable ip packet forwarding, like in switch, abd after configure the netplan.yaml file.
-Here, I choose the ip address of device for each interface, I selected the gateway (which is always itself), and for enp0s9 I add to routing table the manege of packets destinated to the host-c's subnet.
-Sure enaugh, if arrive a packet with destiation 192.168.64.0, it be sending to 192.168.128.2, so the router-2.
+Here, I choose the ip address of device for each interface and for enp0s9 I add to routing table the instruction to manage the host-c-subnet destination packages.
+Sure enaugh, if arrive a packet with destiation 192.168.64.0, it be sending to 192.168.128.2, so to the router-2.
 After this, I apply the new configuration whith "netplan apply" command.
 <br>
 ```bash